 You can see our climate diagram above.
 January is the warmest month on Fraser Island with average maximum temperatures of 30°.
 No heat wave is expected in July, where minimum average temperatures usally hit a 10° low.
 The rainiest month is January while the driest month is July.

-Enjoy an Idyllic Escape with Holiday Lettings on Fraser Island
+Enjoy an idyllic escape with a Fraser Island beach house

 Located off Hervey Bay on Queensland's coast and about 350km north of Brisbane, Fraser Island is a major draw among travellers to Australia.
 The island’s native people, the Butchulla, called this place K'Gari, which means 'paradise'.